-At December 31, 2016 and 2015, the Foundation has two subsidiaries Muzeiko EOOD and ABF Property EOOD.
+At December 31, 2017 and 2016, the Foundation has two subsidiaries Muzeiko EOOD and ABF Property EOOD.
+The Foundation is a sole owner and ultimate controlling party of Muzeiko EOOD and ABF Property EOOD.

 Muzeiko EOOD, a for-profit company primarily involved in the performance of activities, related to the construction and the management of a children center named "Muzeiko - the Children's museum of Sofia" ("Muzeiko").
-As at December 31, 2016 and 2015, respectively the investment of the Foundation in Muzeiko was \$17,494 and \$16,664.
-During 2016 and 2015 respectively, capital contributions at the amount of \$830 and \$5,196 were distributed to Muzeiko.
+As at December 31, 2017 and 2016, respectively the investment of the Foundation in Muzeiko was \$12,128 and \$17,494.
+During 2017 and 2016 respectively, capital contributions at the amount of \$320 and \$830 were distributed to Muzeiko.

 ABF Property EOOD, a for-profit company registered to perform real estate transactions, and all other activities, permitted by Bulgarian laws.
-As at both December 31, 2016 and 2015, respectively the investment of the Foundation in ABF Property EOOD was \$1.
+As at both December 31, 2017 and 2016, respectively the investment of the Foundation in ABF Property EOOD was \$1.